evans-ankomah/Inventory-and-Order-Management-System/README.md

-<<<<<<< HEAD
 # SQL Inventory and Order Management System

 ## Project Overview

-A complete, normalized (3NF) relational database system for e-commerce inventory and order management.
+A complete, normalized (3NF) relational database system for an e-commerce inventory and order management.
 This capstone project demonstrates advanced SQL skills including database design, DDL, complex queries with window functions, views, and stored procedures.

 **Status:** In Progress